 The National Association of Insurance Commissioners (NAIC) held its annual International Insurance Forum this week in Washington, D.C., May 13 and 14.
-Alan Levin and Robert Kasinow attended on behalf of Locke Lord LLP.
+Alan Levin attended on behalf of Locke Lord LLP.
 The conference gathers U.S. and international regulators and industry stakeholders to discuss and share ideas and viewpoints on insurance matters with global implications.

 Highlights of the two day event included a keynote address by U.S. Treasury Secretary Steven Mnuchin.
 Separate panel discussions included an insurance executive discussion on industry opportunities and challenges, and separate panels on the growing cyber insurance market, innovation in the insurance industry embracing InsurTech as a path for transformation and evaluating systemic risk from an activities based approach.

 During his speech, Mnuchin stated his support for the U.S. system of state based insurance regulation.
 He emphasized the need for a coordinated approach among Team USA (Federal Insurance Office, Federal Reserve, state regulators) as they collaborate with the International Association of Insurance Supervisors (IAIS) on the development of a global Insurance Capital Standard (ICS).
 Mnuchin’s position is the necessity of an outcome based approach to achieve comparability of non-U.S. and U.S. regulatory regimes.
 “If these standards are adopted by foreign jurisdictions, they could have significant implications for U.S. insurers operating overseas, and potentially for our domestic insurance sector and regulatory regime.
 As U.S. insurers expand into foreign markets, they will have to navigate the supervisory regimes of other jurisdictions that may be influenced by international standards being developed at the IAIS”, Mnuchin said.
 The Treasury Department and state regulators preference is for an activities based versus a legal entity/size based approach.